-Conquest is a simultaneous turn-based strategy game placed in a dark and distant future.
+Conquest is a simultaneously executed turn-based tactical combat game placed in a dark and distant future.
 Play the role of a futuristic commander.
 Divide your armies and conquer the world.
 Position satellites to reveal your opponents.
 Launch missiles to annihilate large troop formations, but watch out for incoming drop pods behind your back.
 Standing in your path to victory are other commanders like yourself.
 Fight them off one by one and prove you are the greatest of the great.
 The combination of fast gameplay and randomly generated maps equals to long, restless nights of battles for cities.
 Drag and drop your way to victory.
 Divide and conquer!

 Some highlights of the inner workings of Conquest.

 Conquest uses our fully custom-built platform-independent Proxy Engine, which is primarily based on OpenGL, OpenAL, and boost, along with a couple minor utility libraries like SDL and curl.
 Our main design goal for this engine is to keep things as simple as possible with a "minimal and complete" interface.
 A lot of engines and programs out there introduce unnecessary difficulty due to fancy naming and abundant interfaces, trying to predict every possible usage scenario and complementing it with a corresponding interface - while we try to strip things to their bare essentials.
 We also achieve this with 0 cost, since all our tools are free or open-source.